rgcarr/localgov_news/README.md

 # LocalGov Drupal News

-News content type, providing news items and listing page content types.
+Provides the pages and navigation for presenting news articles.
 A part of the LocalGovDrupal distribution.

+Content types:

+* News article - a single news article, optionally categorised.
+* Newsroom page - a landing page to list and feature news articles.